 But it gets even better because we’re not just seeing this happening in gold stocks…

-The same war that's driving gold is consuming silver at an even faster rate.
+The same fear and uncertainty that's driving gold is affecting silver at an even faster rate.
 Because unlike gold, silver doesn't just get hoarded — it gets used up in the weapons, technology and infrastructure that every nation is now racing to build.

 Silver is crucial to dozens of industries.